irytck/spatial/README.md

 # Green Coverage and Accessibility Analysis in Valencia

 This project analyzes the availability and accessibility of green zones in Valencia using spatial data on census tracts and green areas.
-The focus is on evaluating green space distribution, accessibility, and its relationship with socioeconomic status.
+The focus is on evaluating green space distribution and accessibility

 ## Project Overview